 Now that you have completed the academy, this probationary task book will guide you through the remainder of your probation.
 The task book is broken into two phases.
 Each phase will conclude with a written and a manipulative skills examination.
-The Meridian Fire Department places a great emphasis upon these examinations and failure to pass either test with a minimum 80% score will generate an Administrative Review and may be grounds for dismissal.
+The Meridian Fire Department places a great emphasis upon these examinations and failure to pass either test will generate an Administrative Review and may be grounds for dismissal.
 It is your responsibility to finish tasks in a timely manner and to be ready for all requisite evaluations.